Sagat Singh: Bikaner Ganga Risala

-Singh joined Dungar College at Bikaner but right after his intermediate exam in 1938, he was enrolled as a Naik in the Bikaner Ganga Risala.
+Singh joined Dungar College at Bikaner but right after his intermediate exam in 1938, he was enrolled as a Naik in the Bikaner Ganga Risala, also known as the Bikaner Camel Corps.
 Later, he was promoted to Jemadar (now called Naib Subedar) and given command of a platoon.

 World War II

-With the outbreak of World War II, he was among the few Junior Commissioned Officers who received a commission as Second Lieutenants in the Ganga Risala.
+With the outbreak of World War II, he was among the few Viceroy's Commissioned Officers who received a commission as Second Lieutenants in the Ganga Risala.
 The Risala was sent to Sind in 1941 to deal with the Hoor rebellion.
 Here, the Sadul Light Infantry replaced the Ganga Risala and Singh was transferred to the new unit.
 In 1941, the unit landed at Basra and came under the Iraqforce commanded by Lieutenant General Edward Quinan.

 Singh, with the Sadul Light Infantry, then moved Jubair in Iraq.
 He was appointed the unit's Military Transport Officer after having obtained an instructor grading in the Military Transport Course.
 He later served as adjutant and then took command of a company.
 After a staff stint at the sub area headquarters, he was selected to attend the Middle East Staff College at Haifa.
 He was the only State Forces officer to be selected.
 After completing the staff course, he was appointed General Staff Officer Grade 3 (GSO III) at Headquarters 40th Indian Infantry Brigade in Ahvaz, Iran.

 In September 1944, Singh rejoined his battalion and was appointed adjutant.
 He was selected to attend the Staff College, Quetta and joined the 12th War Staff course from May to November 1945.
 After completing the course, he was recalled to Bikaner and appointed brigade major of the state forces, working directly under the commander-in-chief.
 After the war, when it became apparent that India would be an independent nation, he was responsible for the absorption of the state forces into the Indian Army.